RobinTTY/LearningCollection/website/docs/c-sharp/dotnet-versions/dotnet6.md

 sidebar_position: 2
 ---

-This page convers the most important updates introduced in .Net 6 (in my view).
+This page convers the most important changes introduced in .Net 6 (in my view).

 ## New Features in .Net 6